 (Courtesy of Les Adams)

 Above from L-to-R are Lee Roberts, Black Jack O'Shea and Matty Roubert in a lobby card from the Lash LaRue LAW OF THE LASH (PRC, 1947).
-This was Lash's first starring role on his own after working in the Eddie Dean oaters.
+This was Lash's first starring role after working in some Eddie Dean oaters.
 O'Shea is the brains heavy in this one.

 (Courtesy of Ed Phillips)

-Above - an older Johnny Mack Brown has the drop on Lee Roberts (center) and Terry Frost (on the right) in this unidentified scene still.
-This is probably from TEXAS LAWMEN (Monogram, 1951).
+Above - an older Johnny Mack Brown has the drop on Lee Roberts (center) and Terry Frost (on the right) in this still from TEXAS LAWMEN (Monogram, 1951).